Bronze Head from Ife

 The Bronze Head from Ife, or Ife Head, is one of eighteen copper alloy sculptures that were unearthed in 1938 at Ife in Nigeria, the religious and royal centre of the Yoruba people.
-It is believed to represent a king.
+It is believed to represent a king (Ooni).
 It was probably made in the 14th-15th century CE.
 The realism and sophisticated craftsmanship of the objects challenged the dismissive and patronising Western conceptions of African art.
 The naturalistic features of the Ife heads are unique and the stylistic similarities of these works "suggest that they were made by an individual artist or in a single workshop."

 Description

 Like most West African "bronzes" the piece is actually made of copper alloyed with other metals, described by the British Museum as "heavily leaded zinc-brass".
 Modern practice in museums and archaeology is increasingly to avoid terms such as bronze or brass for historical objects in favour of the all-embracing "copper alloy".
 The head is made using the lost wax technique and is approximately three-quarters life-size, measuring 35 cm high.
 The artist designed the head in a very naturalistic style.
 The face is covered with incised striations, but the lips are unmarked.
 The headdress suggests a crown of complex construction, composed of different layers of tube shaped beads and tassels.
 This decoration is typical of the bronze heads from Ife.
 The crown is topped by a crest, with a rosette and a plume which now is slightly bent to one side.
 The crown's surface includes the remains of both red and black paint.
 The lifelike rendering of sculptures from medieval Ife is exceptional in Sub-Saharan African art, and initially was considered the earliest manifestation of a tradition that continued in Yoruba art, in early Benin art and other pieces.